akinsho/git-conflict.nvim/README.md

 - `GitConflictChooseNone` - Select both none of the changes.
 - `GitConflictNextConflict` - Move to the next conflict.
 - `GitConflictPrevConflict` - Move to the previous conflict.
+- `GitConflictQf` - Get all conflict to quickfix

 ## Autocommands